rasel-gannicus/Pharmasia/README.md

-# Cotton Club
+# Pharmasia

-Welcome to our Cotton Club Clothing Store!
-This project showcases a comprehensive online platform for shopping Men’s, Women’s, and Children’s clothing.
+Welcome to our Pharmasia Store!
+This project showcases a comprehensive online platform for shopping Medical Equipment.
 Built using modern web technologies, this platform offers a seamless shopping experience with a focus on performance and user-friendly design.

 ## Technologies Used